-- (3) A person does not contravene subregulation (2) if that person leaves his or her place of residence for purposes of - - (a) providing a critical service, provided the person is in possession of a document issued under subregulation (7); - (b) seeking medical assistance; - (c) seeking assistance from law enforcement agencies; or - (d) attending to any other emergency situation that could not be reasonably avoided. - (4) A police officer may instruct a person to return to his or her place of residence if that officer finds a person at a place which is not his or her place of residence during the curfew hours specified in subregulation (2). - (5) A person who contravenes subregulation (2) or fails to comply with an instruction under subregulation (4) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act. - (6) For the purpose of facilitating the enforcement of the curfew specified in subregulation (2), the head of the institution involved in the provision of a critical service or a person delegated by the head of the institution must determine - - (a) the critical service to be performed during the curfew hours; and - (b) the staff members or persons who must perform the critical service during the curfew hours. - (7) After making a determination in terms of subregulation (6), the head of the institution or a person contemplated in that subregulation must issue a document to every staff member or person who is to perform the critical service during the curfew hours referred to in subregulation (2). - (8) The document referred to in subsection (7) - - (a) must specify the name and surname of the staff member or person, the identification number of the staff member and the critical service and the name of the institution in sufficient detail; and - (b) be signed by the head of the institution or the person referred to in subregulation (6). - (9) A person performing a critical service must on request show the document issued to him or her in terms of subregulation (7) to a police officer or any person in relation to whom he or she may seek to perform a function.

-(10) A person who fails or refuses to comply with a request made under subregulation (9) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (2) Subject to subregulation (3) a person may not leave his or her place of residence between 22:00 and 04:00 on each day. - (3) A person does not contravene subregulation (2) if that person leaves his or her place of residence for purposes of - - (a) providing a critical service, provided the person is in possession of a document issued under subregulation (7); - (b) seeking medical assistance; - (c) seeking assistance from law enforcement agencies; or - (d) attending to any other emergency situation that could not be reasonably avoided. - (4) A police officer may instruct a person to return to his or her place of residence if that officer finds a person at a place which is not his or her place of residence during the curfew hours specified in subregulation (2). - (5) A person who contravenes subregulation (2) or fails to comply with an instruction under subregulation (4) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act. - (6) For the purpose of facilitating the enforcement of the curfew specified in subregulation (2), the head of the institution involved in the provision of a critical service or a person delegated by the head of the institution must determine - - (a) the critical service to be performed during the curfew hours; and - (b) the staff members or persons who must perform the critical service during the curfew hours. - (7) After making a determination in terms of subregulation (6), the head of the institution or a person contemplated in that subregulation must issue a document to every staff member or person who is to perform the critical service during the curfew hours referred to in subregulation (2). - (8) The document referred to in subsection (7) - - (a) must specify the name and surname of the staff member or person, the identification number of the staff member and the critical service and the name of the institution in sufficient detail; and - (b) be signed by the head of the institution or the person referred to in subregulation (6). - (9) A person performing a critical service must on request show the document issued to him or her in terms of subregulation (7) to a police officer or any person in relation to whom he or she may seek to perform a function. - (10) A person who fails or refuses to comply with a request made under subregulation (9) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.